devmedeiros/blackjack-simulation/README.md

 We also will be considering a few different types of players:

-- newbie will play at random
+- **newbie** will play at random

-- cautious will ask to hit when the total is below 17 and has a small chance (0.05) to hit when the total is 17, 18, or 19.
+- **cautious** will ask to hit when the total is below 17 and has a small chance (0.05) to hit when the total is 17, 18, or 19.

-- card counter will count the cards and always choose the best strategy.

-For now, the code can only simulate one game at a time with a single newbie player.

-### To do list:

-- [x] newbie player behavior

-- [x] dealer behavior

-- [x] card sum

-- [ ] cautious player behavior

-- [ ] card counter player behavior

-- [x] enable multiple players

-- [x] enable multiple runs of the game

-- [ ] make an AI player (reinforced learning)

-- [ ] deploy the simulation on shiny.io
+- **strategist** will ask to hit depending on the dealer's total (the dealer first card).

+To run a shiny app with an application of this simulation just run: `runGitHub("blackjack-simulation", "devmedeiros", ref = "main")`.